knightc0de/CTF_DeCoder.py/README.md

 Created by @knightc0de

 # License
- - This project is licensed under the MIT License.
+ - This project is licensed under the GPLv3 License.